exercism/csharp/docs/GENERATORS.md

 `dotnet run`

 This command will take all of the generators that are in the `Exercises` folder, and generate all of the test cases for that exercise.
 We use reflection to get all of the exercises, so if you are adding a new test, the test will be automatically included when running the generator.

+If you only need to run a single generator, you can do so by running the following command:

+`dotnet run -e <exercise>`

 Once the generator has been run, you can view the output of your generation by navigating to the test file for that exercise.
 As an example, the test suite for the Bob exercise can be found at: